douglytle/pokeemerald-expansion-plus/README.md

 ## Planned features:

 - Additional QOL features seen in popular hacks such as portable PC, heal party from menu, infinite candy
-- Gym leaders, evil bosses, e4, and select other fights to be revamped and made more difficult
+- Gym leaders, evil bosses, e4, and many mandatory trainer fights to be revamped and made more difficult
-- MAYBE sprinkle in some fresh encounters / stat or ability changes
+- Sprinkle in some fresh encounters / stat or ability changes
+- Map edits >:)

 # [pokeemerald-expansion credits](CREDITS.md)